Subashkatel/genesys_optimizer/README.md

 # GeneSys Optimizer

-A tool to optimize tiling configurations for neural network models on the GeneSys architecture.
+A tool to optimize tiling configurations for models on the GeneSys.

 ## Installation